sfDesat/Orion/README.md

 **Orion** made by sfDesat
 **Watergate** made by HolographicWings (Included in LethalExpansion)

 This mod is very much a work in progress.

-If you want to leave feedback please refer to our [Github Page](https://github.com/sfDesat/Orion).
+If you want to leave feedback please refer to my [Github Page](https://github.com/sfDesat/Orion).
 _!
-This mod has just been updated to use a new loader.
+This mod uses a new loader.
 If you update from v0.0.7 or lower please reinstall LethalExpansion !_